Most Stolen Cars in New Zealand 2025 (6 Months from 22 June – 20 December 2025): Latest Data & Insights

 - Car insurance policy costs are increasing, as our average insurance costs research explains, with theft being a factor in how insurers charge for cover.

-- Our guide outlines the twenty most stolen cars in the six months from 1 May 2024 to 31 October 2024; we will update this again on 1 May 2025 for the previous six months.
+- Our guide outlines the twenty most stolen cars in the six months from 22 June 2025 to 20 December 2025; we will update this again in mid 2026 for the previous six months.

 - If you're looking to buy a car, finance a car or insure a car, being aware of models that are more regularly stolen can help you assess your risk.
 For example, third-party car insurance won't pay if your car is stolen unless you have dedicated theft cover.